PelionIoT/workflows-with-sda-docs/glossary.md

 **Cloud** - Servers containing data, which you can access over the Interent.

+**Configure** - It's a permission type in SDA which allow user to transfer file to device from mobile app, It is setup on portal Access Management -> Access Policies.

 ## D

 **Device** - The "thing" part of the Internet of Things - a physical smart item you want to control or monitor using Pelion Device Management.